drupalprojects/node_access_relation/README.txt

 USAGE
 -----
 Create a new Relation Type.
 Ensure it is a Directional Relation to set node access relation controls.
 Set the source bundle as a user and the target bundle as a node.
 Set the node access permissions for the target node bundle as desired.
-Source users should now have acces to target node bundles based on the node access permissions.
+Source users should now have acces to target node bundles based on the

 Additional linked relations where the target node bundle used above is the source can now be created with permissions inherited through node_access_relation.

 For detailed instructions on using Relations see: https://drupal.org/node/1274796